How to set up automated document verification workflows

 Beyond direct financial gains, automation reduces processing time from several days to minutes, improving the applicant experience and reducing drop-off rates.
 Compliance rates also improve: error rates fall from 4-8 percent in manual processing to below 0.5 percent in automated mode.

 CheckFile.ai offers an automated document verification solution that integrates with your existing systems via API and covers every stage described in this guide.
+Our clients report a 67% cost reduction and an 83% decrease in manual review time, backed by platform data from over 180,000 documents processed monthly.
 Request a demo to assess the gains applicable to your volume.

 Frequently asked questions